RyanJulyan/plugo/README.md

 # plugo
-Is a simple plugin manager that will dynamically load plugins from a directory given a config or env variable with dynamic kwargs to pass for plugin loading.
-Example uses Flask
+plugo is a simple plugin manager that dynamically loads plugins from a directory, a `json` configuration file e.g.`plugins_config.json`, an environment variable `ENABLED_PLUGINS`, or a predefined list (`PLUGINS`).
+It allows for dynamic keyword arguments (`kwargs`) to be passed during plugin loading, making it flexible for various applications like Flask

 current_version = "v0.0.4"